How to Improve Client Management and Contract Renewals

-A main challenge in contract management is client management.
+A main challenge in contract management is client management and ultimately, ensuring contract renewals.
 One of the top reasons why client defections occur is because of “indifference by supplier”.
 This can range from inferior client service to passive communication.
 The bottom line is, there are many different issues that will signal indifference to a client.
 You should not only know them but also know how to prevent or overcome them.

 In this article, we will discuss steps you can take improve client management.